 Buddy Sailing Introduction

 'Buddy sailing' can take place to allow members to use the water outside of scheduled sailing times when there is no safety boat on the water.
-Note that 'Buddy Sailing' also includes use of all permitted craft on the same basis.
+Note that 'Buddy Sailing' also includes use of all permitted craft on the same basis, and may also be referred to as 'Buddy Use'.

 More detailed information about the levels of Safety Cover being provided at different times are available both in the Safety Policy and the Club Byelaws.
 This page summarises the elements of these documents that relate to Buddy Sailing.